judo347/AAU-Notes/6-Semester/AALG - Advanced Algorithms/0000 - all lectures.md

 Slide 47: University example: couble be L: course, R = Undervisere, Hver underviser kan undervise i flere fag, men kun én ad gangen.

 Slide 48 -> slides? consider

+# 04 - Greedy Algorithms

+Slide 4: [1,3) is that the activity starts at 1 and ends before 3.

+Slide 5-6

+Slide 7: The spots which are X or 0, is always this.

+Slide 8-18

+Slide 20-26

+SLides ???

+Slide 29: Not recursive, use RAM model

+Slide 30-32

+Slides ???